szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 as mis-recognizing operators hand's for removed bugs, or if the camera is particularly noisy and a bug is never recognized as being removed.

-In **AppData.py** starting at line 30, there are several constants used in the vision process.
+In **WitnessCam.py** starting at line 46, there are several constants used in the vision process.
 These control aspects such as error tolerance and waiting time.
+A few of these are set at runtime by the calibration process.

 - **ACTION_DELAY**: (integer greater than 1) The number of camera frames with no motion the algorithm waits for before taking the next action